pombredanne/bfi/implementation.md

 Given that the first x bytes of the query filter are 0, we can skip rows 0-x.
 When the query byte is non zero we just check that row and discount any filters that dont AND with the query byte.

-We still have to process the entire datastructure but 1020 of the rows can be skipped without checking.
-As the number of criteria increases as does the number of rows that need to be checked per page but even at 5 criteria we still only need to check 20 of 1024.
+We still have to process the entire datastructure but at least 124 of the 128 rows can be skipped without checking.
+As the number of criteria increases as does the number of rows that need to be checked per page, up to a worst case similar to version 1.

 Inplace updating and deletion of items is straight forward as well as insertion with no need to rebalance.